sandesh300/DevSecOps-Pipeline-on-AWS-EKS/README.md

 - This is a multi-tier bank an application written in Java (Springboot).

-## Step 1: Create an IAM User with Administrator Permissions
+## Step 1: Creating an IAM User with Administrator Permissions

 1. **Login to AWS Console:** Open the [AWS Management Console](https://aws.amazon.com/console/).